vaibhav-vai/100-Days-of-Python/README.md

 - **Sample Output**:
   - **Input**: Player guesses a number (e.g., "50")
   - **Output**: "Too high!
 Guess again." or "You got it!
 The number was 42."
+- **Day 13: Debugging**
+- **Description**: A learning module on debugging techniques to identify and fix errors in code, covering problem description, bug reproduction, line-by-line evaluation, using print statements, debuggers, and final tips, with exercises on Odd or Even, Leap Year, and FizzBuzz.
+- **File**: N/A (Conceptual learning and exercises)